SmallStoneSK/rn-components-kit/packages/Carousel/README.md

 #### `style`

-Allows you to custom style
+Allows you to customize style

 |Type|Required|Default|
 |----|--------|-------|